nasirlukman/nasirlukman.github.io/_posts/2025-03-30-sentinel1-change-detection.md

 </div>

 Another potential issue (or maybe a potential feature) of this approach is that,  our measurement is essentially a proxy for forest density change.
 This means it is not only sensitive to deforestation but also to disturbance.
-Without ground truth, it is difficult to make sure whether these patches are indeed related to actual disturbance events or an artifact of sensor noise.
-If we want to exclude these small changese patches we can adjust the threshold, and some other post processing approach such as majority kernel.
+Unfortunately, without ground truth, it is difficult to make sure whether these patches are indeed related to actual disturbance events or an artifact of sensor noise.
+My best bet is that it is currently the combination of both.
+If we want to exclude these small changese patches we can adjust the threshold, and add aditional post-processing step such as majority kernel.
 It is very difficult to find an optimum threshold for a very large area (i.e. the whole planet) so some trade-off decision need to be made.